Classical Greek 1: module 1

 By the end of this course you should be able to...

 - read and write words in the Greek alphabet

 - demonstrate some knowledge of definite article

-- demonstrate some knowledge of the declension of adjectives
+- identify some forms of the declension of adjectives

 What level is the course and do I need any particular skills?

-This is a course for beginners although those who have some previous knowledge of Greek may wish to join for revision purposes.
-It would be helpful if students had already learnt the Greek alphabet.
-As this course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+This is a course for complete beginners although those who have some previous knowledge of Greek may wish to join for revision purposes.
+As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.